 To make a profit betting on the Ryder Cup or any other golf tournament, you need to make smart bets, and the only way to find those picks is to have access to enough data, information, and statistics.
 Since golf is a very popular sport, finding a site with data ready for you isn’t hard, but the real challenge is distinguishing between essential information and noise.

-So if you’re not sure what to wager on, check out our best Ryder Cup betting tips & predictions and see what our team of golf betting experts has to say about the upcoming golf tournament!
+So if you’re unsure what to wager on, check out our best Ryder Cup betting tips & predictions and see what our team of golf betting experts has to say about the upcoming golf tournament!

 Ryder Cup Overview

-As we near the end of our Ryder Cup betting guide, you should be familiar with all the basics of approaching wagering on the event.
+As we end our Ryder Cup betting guide, you should know all the basics of approaching wagering on the event.
 But it never hurts to know a thing or 2 about the tournament, its history, and some interesting facts about the Ryder Cup.